damnlie/hypernode.github.io/_posts/2014-02-12-using-the-hypernode-application-node.md

 ## Configuring Cron

-You can easily setup cronjobs.
+You can easily set up cronjobs.
 Log in using SSH and run `crontab -e`.
 Follow the normal cron syntax.
 Ubuntu has nice [documentation](https://help.ubuntu.com/community/CronHowto) if you need to know any specifics.

 Please note a couple of things: